 Striped Skunks only have a few predators, including: owls, hawks, and foxes.
 Skunks eat many kinds of animal and vegetable foods, including: beetles, grasshoppers, crickets, caterpillars, ants, bees, wasps, earthworms, millipedes, centipedes, crayfish, snails, slugs, salamanders, frogs, turtle eggs, eggs of ground-nesting birds, mice, shrews, squirrels, young rabbits, fish, small snakes, cherries, blackberries, blueberries, grasses, nuts, and carrion.

-There is cause for concern when skunks take up residence in an urban or suburban area because in California Skunks are primary carriers of rabies, a viral disease transmitted by the bite of an infected animal.
-Skunks are also carriers of other diseases including leptospirosis, listeriosis, canine distemper, canine hepatitis, Q-fever, tularemia, and trypanosome.
+There is cause for concern when skunks take up residence in an urban or suburban area because they are primary carriers of rabies, a viral disease transmitted by the bite of an infected animal.
+Skunks are also carriers of other diseases including leptospirosis, listeriosis, canine distemper, canine hepatitis, Q-fever, tularemia, and trypanosoma.

 Food and Feeding Habits

 Skunks will roll caterpillars on the ground to remove the hairs before eating them.
-Skunks will also roll beetles that emit a defensive scent, causing the beetle to deplete its scent before Skunks eat it.
+They will also roll beetles that emit a defensive scent, causing the beetle to deplete its scent before they eat it.